ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 1. Commit your changes.
 2. Run `npm run build` from your theme.
 3. Copy the `dist` folder to the theme on the SFTP server.
+4. If ACF changes were made -- From the admin, go to Custom Fields and sync custom fields.
+Unfortunately, at this time, ACF block fields do not auto sync.
+For each one, select the appropriate block from *Local JSON* drop down then go to Custom Fields > Tools and use "Import Field Groups" to upload them individually.

 ## Settings
 See main [README.md](https://github.com/ATTCKDigital/flexlayout) for detailed information on WordPress admin, config and plugin settings.